Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: SOM segmentation method

 At the core of the SOM technique is the shrinking neighborhood.
 Initially, $s_0 = \mathrm{max}(X,Y)$ such that earlier training steps adjust the weight values across the entire lattice.
 As training progresses, $s$ gradually decreases until only a small number of nodes (or just the BMU) are updated each epoch.
 In \awesom, the final neighborhood size is set to $s_{\rm f} = 8$.
 This ensures that learning localizes to a specific region of the lattice without being overly restrictive, thereby preserving generalization.

 After training, clustering is performed on the lattice based on the geometry of the U-matrix.
 Cluster centroids are identified by finding local minima in the U-matrix.
 A ``merging cost" is then calculated by line integration between all pairs of centroids.
 If the cost is below a threshold of 0.25 (with the cost between the two furthest centroids on the lattice normalized to one), the clusters are merged.
-An example of the final clustering result on the lattice is shown in Fig.~\ref{fig:cluster_umap}.
+An example of the final clustering result on the lattice is shown in Figure~\ref{fig:cluster_umap}.

 Lastly, the cells in the simulation are mapped to the nearest node in the lattice, each of which has been assigned a cluster label.
 This label is then transferred to the corresponding input vector, resulting in visualization of the clustering in the input space.
-An example of this mapping is shown in the bottom panel of Fig.~\ref{fig:jz}.
+An example of this mapping is shown in panel c) of Figure~\ref{fig:jz}.